Ferid10/CAS05-AIML01/README.md

 - A chatbot that utilizes the OpenAI API for answering complex or out-of-scope questions.
 - A scalable and efficient system capable of handling a high volume of customer queries.

-Conclusion
-This project aims to revolutionize customer support in e-commerce by leveraging AI to provide instant and accurate responses to customers.
-The combination of a base AI model and OpenAI API will allow the chatbot to handle a wide range of queries, ensuring that customers receive prompt and relevant information at all times.